mailsac/mailsac-examples/services/email_hosting.rst

 Configure Email Hosting
 -----------------------

-In your domain's DNS configuration, you will need to create or modify the MX records.
+In your domain's DNS configuration, you will need to create or modify the MX records (for public and private).

 ============     ========    ===============
 **Priority**     **Host**    **Value**